Rabbitson Crusoe: Plot

 The shark nearly gets Sam on his way to the ship, but Sam distracts the shark with a bone (as if the shark was a dog), goes back to the ship (retrieving one match) and gets back to land.
 However, Bugs is not in the pot.
 When he checks the pot, the shark jumps out and starts eating Sam, but Sam manages to whack the shark with a mallet - soon whacking himself, when the shark jumps off.
 Bugs is then shown to be on the ship itself (calling out to Sam as "Mister Robinson", making direct reference to the story).
 "I'll get ya', ya' long-eared galoot!", Sam bellows.
 "Shark or no shark!!".

 First, Sam tries riding a surfboard to the ship, but is almost swallowed by the shark.
 Next, Sam decides to outsmart both Bugs and the shark by tying a balloon around his waist and floating to the ship.
 However, Bugs (passing the time by singing a chorus of "Secret Love") is ready for this as well - when Sam floats down to the ship, Bugs opens a hatch that Sam floats into, with the shark waiting for him.
 Sam then manages to beat the shark back again.

 Sam catches Bugs again and throws him into the pot, lighting the fire again.
 However, Bugs tries to point out that a tidal wave is heading for the island, but Sam told him to "Shuddup, and start simmerin!!!".
 Before Sam can do anything, the tidal wave sweeps across the island, leaving Bugs safe in his pot, but the island is gone, because it got swallowed by the waves.
 Sam, now being chased by Dopey Dick, swims to the pot, yelling for Bugs to pull him in.
 Bugs uses a pike pole to start pulling Sam in, but then tells Sam that he'll only keep him up if they make a deal.
 After a quick "No deal!", Sam eventually relents.
 The deal is that Bugs will keep Sam on the end of the pole to keep Sam above water, while Sam paddles.
 Sam looks back and sees the shark behind them and starts paddling faster, eventually going in the direction of San Francisco - which, according to a floating marker, is 2,736 miles away, with "California, Here I Come" playing in the underscore.

 Production notes

 Rabbitson Crusoe is direct parody of Robinson Crusoe, humorously depicting the unlikely alliance between the two adversaries amidst their misadventures on the high seas.

 Home media

-Rabbitson Crusoe has been released on the Warner Home Video laserdisc Wince Upon A Time, the VHS release Bugs Bunny's Hare Raising Tales, and the DVD release Looney Tunes: Parodies Collection.
+Rabbitson Crusoe was released on the Warner Home Video laserdisc Wince Upon A Time, the VHS release Bugs Bunny's Hare Raising Tales, and the DVD release Looney Tunes: Parodies Collection.
 In 2020 the cartoon was released uncut and digitally restored as part of the Bugs Bunny 80th Anniversary Collection Blu-ray.